A Theoretical Analysis of the Learning Dynamics under Class Imbalance: Convergence rate PCNGD

 By simple manipulations, term $(A)$ can be bounded as follows,

 where we used Cauchy-Schwarz in the last inequality.

 Similarly for term $(B)$,

-Let $ \omega_{\max} > \max_{t \in [0,T-1]} (1 + \cos \alpha(\x_t))$.
+Let $ \omega_{\min} = \min_{t \in [0,T-1]} (1 + \cos \alpha(\x_t))$.
 Combining the last three equations and taking the expectation (over initial conditions and batches) yields

-From Eq.~\eqref{eq:pcnsgd-mono} we see that if $\sigma$ is finite the loss function is not monotonic on average.
+Notice how, barring the first term in the last line, Eq.~\eqref{eq:pcnsgd-mono} resembles the structure of Eq.~\eqref{eq:pcngd-decrease}.
+If $\sigma$ is finite the loss function is not monotonic on average.
 In order to have a per-class loss function which is monotonic on average and avoid the MID, $\sigma$ needs to be small, which corresponds to a large batch size.

-Since $\cos(\alpha_t)\neq-1$, we can rearrange the terms in Eq~\eqref{eq:pcnsgd-mono}, getting
+Since $\cos(\alpha_t)\neq-1$, we can rearrange the terms in Eq.~\eqref{eq:pcnsgd-mono}, getting

 therefore